 The I-129, Petition for a Nonimmigrant Worker, is one of the essential steps of the H-1B application process.
 Noncitizens wishing to work in the U.S. must submit the I-129 H-1B petition to USCIS.

-You can check your USCIS case status online or by phone at 1-800-375-5283 if you have the 13-digit receipt number sent by USCIS following their confirmation that your H-1B application was received.
+Alternatively you can call 1-800-375-5283 if you have the 13-digit receipt number sent by USCIS following their confirmation that your H-1B application was received.

 Without a receipt number, you may need to connect with an agent to help you obtain an update on your application status—a process that range from a few minutes to a few hours depending on the volume of calls on that day.